Building insulation: Netherlands

 The building decree (Bouwbesluit) of the Netherlands makes a clear distinction between home renovation or newly built houses.
 New builds count as completely new homes, but also new additions and extensions are considered to be new builds.
 Furthermore, renovations whereby at least 25% of the surface of the integral building is changed or enlarged is also considered to be a new build.
 Therefore, during thorough renovations, there's a chance that the new construction must meet the new building requirement for insulation of the Netherlands.
 If the renovation is of a smaller nature, the renovation directive applies.
 Examples of renovation are post-insulation of a cavity wall and post-insulation of a sloping roof against the roof boarding or under the tiles.
-Note that every renovation must meet the minimum Rc value of 1.3 W / mK.
+Note that every renovation must meet the minimum Rc value of 1.3 W/(m2⋅K).
 If the current insulation has a higher insulation value (the legally obtained level), then this value counts as a lower limit.

 New Zealand

 Insulation requirements for new houses and small buildings in New Zealand are set out in the Building Code and standard NZS 4128:2009.

 Zones 1 and 2 include most of the North Island, including Waiheke Island and Great Barrier Island.
-Zone 3 includes the Taupo District, Ruapehu District, and the Rangitikei District north of 39°50' latitude south (i.e. north of and including Mangaweka) in the North Island, the South Island, Stewart Island, and the Chatham Islands.
+Zone 3 includes the Taupō District, Ruapehu District, and the Rangitikei District north of 39°50′ latitude south (i.e. north of and including Mangaweka) in the North Island, the South Island, Stewart Island, and the Chatham Islands.